-Under the umbrella of the Czech Border Patrol Kennel, here were three separate breeding locations: Prackovice, Domazlice and Libejovice.
-First established in 1956, each location was classified and entrance was limited to those with top secret clearance.
+Under the umbrella of the Czech Border Patrol Kennel, there were three separate breeding locations: Prackovice, Domazlice, and Libejovice.
+First established in 1956, each location was classified and the entrance was limited to those with top-secret clearance.
 To this end, each breeding location was surrounded on all sides by the Czech army base at that same location.

-All breeding, whelping and training was carried out inside the kennel location under the meticulous direction of Head Breeder Mr. Jiri Novotny.
-Each kennel was fully staffed for the effort with veterinarians, dog trainers, breeders and assistants.
-The dogs themselves – females, stud dogs and puppies – were looked after and cared for with the help of military trainees and newly enlisted recruits.
-Each whelped and trained dog was paired with a handler whose sole job it was to look after the dog and work together to patrol the borders between the Czech Republic and Germany and Austria.
+All breeding, whelping, and training were carried out inside the kennel location under the meticulous direction of Head Breeder Mr. Jiri Novotny.
+Each kennel was fully staffed for the effort with veterinarians, dog trainers, breeders, and assistants.
+The dogs themselves – females, stud dogs, and puppies – were looked after and cared for with the help of military trainees and newly enlisted recruits.
+Each whelped and trained dog was paired with a handler whose sole job was to look after the dog and work together to patrol the borders between the Czech Republic and Germany and Austria.
 The goal was always the same: to keep Czechs in and Germans and Austrians out.